 "I could totally turn this into hollandaise," I thought.

-So, I added some Dijon mustard and turmeric for color.
+So, I added some lemon, Dijon mustard and turmeric for color.

 I have to say I was pretty impressed how reminiscent of hollandaise it actually was.